 The European Commission is the competent authority to recognise and monitor certification systems, which can be used to demonstrate compliance with the legal requirements specified in the RED II.
 In this regulatory framework the ISCC EU System is considered a so-called "voluntary scheme".
 The recognition of ISCC EU by the European Commission enables System Users to use the ISCC EU Certification System in order to demonstrate that consignments of biofuel, bioliquid or biomass fuel, recycled carbon fuel and renewable liquid and gaseous transport fuel of non-biological origin comply with the respective legal requirements specified in the RED II.
 In the case that the RED II is replaced or amended, the repealing Directive(s) shall be taken as basis for the relevant terminology.
-According to the RED II, ISCC must apply for re-recognition of the ISCC EU System undergoes changes to its contents in a way that might affect the basis of the decision of recognition, such changes will be notified to the Commission without delay.
+According to the RED II, ISCC must apply for re-recognition of the ISCC EU System by the European Commission every five years.
+If the ISCC EU System undergoes changes to its contents in a way that might affect the basis of the decision of recognition, such changes will be notified to the Commission without delay.